 Sport is taught both by the class teachers and by visiting specialists.
 We are fortunate to have visits from teachers from the North Oxfordshire School Sports Partnership (NOSSP).
 Swimming is taught to children from Year 3 upwards.
 NOSSP also gives us access to inter-school sport events and these are arranged throughout the year for different year groups.

 Music is taught by a specialist teacher right from the start.
 Children sing frequently, both in music lessons and in collective worship.
 Each child takes part in a dramatic production (with songs) at least once each year, and different classes have the opportunity to lead services in the church.

 Cookery is taught in small groups throughout the year.
 Each child from Year 1 upwards usually has fifteen lessons per year, delivered in weekly blocks.

 Most other subjects are taught through topic work.
 We are careful to ensure that skills in each area are developed in an age-appropriate way, but the subjects are blended together.
-During 2016-17 we will be using Year A of the two year cycle.
+During 2017-18 we will be using Year B of the two year cycle.

 - Year 1/2 long term curriculum map